Booking information

 -

 We know that not everyone is confident online, or people may have differing levels of access to the internet.
-To provide more equitable access to booking, people can also call 13 1963 if they need further assistance to make a booking.
+To provide more equitable access to booking, you can also call 13 1963 if you need further assistance to make a booking.

 -